Just over 2 years left, intense work at Tokyo stadium site

-The Olympic Stadium in Tokyo is starting to take shape as structures of what will become spectator stands are being installed after 10 months of underground foundation work.
+The Olympic stadium in Tokyo is taking shape with 22 cranes on site and the spectator stands being installed after 10 months of underground foundation work.

 With its completion deadline just over two years away, work is intense.

-Olympic Minister Shunichi Suzuki, during a visit to the site Tuesday, said the construction is proceeding as scheduled, praising the workflow efficiency.
-He said all possible technology must be mobilized to finish by the November 2019 deadline.
+Olympic Minister Shunichi Suzuki, during a visit to the New National Stadium on Tuesday, said the construction is proceeding as scheduled, praising the workflow efficiency.
+He said all possible technology must be mobilized to finish the stadium by the November 2019 deadline.
 Suzuki, however, cautioned that workers should not stockpile overtime.

-"We must mobilize all possible technology so that we can accomplish this splendid stadium by the deadline as planned," Suzuki said.
-"But working conditions must meet legal standards."

-Behind him were 22 huge cranes that rose into the sky, putting concrete panels and steel frames in place.

 The construction was more than a year behind schedule when it started, as an earlier stadium plan was scrapped because of a spiraling cost and unpopular design.
 The government approved the 150 billion yen ($1.5 billion) stadium by a joint venture among Taisei, Azusa Sekkei Co. and the office of Kengo Kuma, an architect who designed the replacement.

+Japan has faced a shortage of construction workers following the March 2011 earthquake and tsunami as the region continues to rebuild.
+Construction rush for Olympic venues and related facilities add to the crunch and workload, making construction workers increasingly vulnerable to overwork, experts say.

+The construction sector is excluded from the government's planned tightening of overtime limits for the time being.
+Last year, construction was one of most karoshi-prone sectors in Japan, with 16 victims acknowledged by the government.

-The death of a 23-year-old worker captured national attention in July when his family sought the government to certify him as a "karoshi" victim.
+The death of the 23-year-old worker captured national attention in July when his family sought the government to certify him as a karoshi victim.
 The body of the man was found in the central Japan mountains in April, weeks after he disappeared, with a suicide note saying he was "physically and mentally pushed to the limit."
-His lawyer said his overtime had exceeded 200 hours a month before he killed himself — more than twice the 80-hour-per-month redline for a death from overwork.
+His lawyer said his overtime exceeded 200 hours a month before he killed himself — more than twice the 80-hour-per-month redline for a death from overwork.

 Tokyo's labor standard office is still investigating.